zanglang/sshrc/README.md

 ### Specializing .sshrc to individual servers

 You may have different configurations for different servers.
+I would recommend putting configurations in separate directories and then specifying which one to use with `SSHHOME`:

+    SSHHOME=~/.ssh/server1 sshrc server1
+    # or
+    cd ~/.ssh/server1 && sshrc server1

-I recommend the following structure for your ~/.sshrc control flow:
+You can also use the following structure for your ~/.sshrc control flow:

     if [ $(hostname | grep server1 | wc -l) == 1 ]; then
         echo 'server1'